-Commissioner Emma I. Darnell represents District Six which includes portions of unincorporated South Fulton County and portions of the cities of Atlanta, College Park, East Point, Fairburn, Hapeville, Palmetto, Union City and Chattahoochee Hills.
+Commissioner Emma I. Darnell represents District Six which includes the unincorporated part of Fulton County (Fulton Industrial Boulevard area) and portions of the cities of Atlanta, Chattahoochee Hills, College Park, East Point, Fairburn, Hapeville, Palmetto, South Fulton and Union City.

 Commissioner Darnell believes “government is about people” and “if you fashion it with the people”, the programs will take care of themselves.
-Her focus areas include Municipal Services, Human Services and Human Health and the Environment.
+Her focus areas include, Human Services and Human Health and the Environment.

 Commissioner Darnell earned the Bachelor of Arts degree at Fisk University, Nashville, Tennessee where she was initiated as a member of Alpha Beta Chapter, Delta Sigma Theta Sorority, Inc. She earned the Master of Arts degree at Teachers College, Columbia University where she was selected as a member of the Pi Lambda Theta Honor Society.
 She was awarded the Juris Doctor degree from the Howard University School of Law.